The Offshore Voyaging Reference Site

 Six Warnings About Buying Fibreglass Boats

-Here are six important things that Phyllis and I are taking into account as we think about buying a fibreglass boat.
+Here are six important things to know before buying a fibreglass boat.

 And at least two of these warnings apply to the purchase of boats built from other materials, too.